Etaash-mathamsetty/trigger-control/README.md

 https://github.com/Ryochan7/DS4Windows/releases/tag/v2.2.2

-a quick and dirty project that allows you to control the adaptive triggers of the dualsense controller on linux and windows using a gui,
-works through bluetooth and usb.
+Trigger Control is a quick and dirty project that allows you to control the adaptive triggers of the dualsense controller on linux and windows using a gui, works through bluetooth and usb.

 requirements:
 c++17 compiler